All about court orders

 - A Parenting After Separation course: In most Provincial Court locations, you'll be required to attend a Parenting After Separation course.
 This is a three-hour workshop to help parents deal with separation and any conflict that may result, and ensure that they consider their children's best interests when making decisions.
 The course is available online, and the manual for this workshop (also available online) is available in English, French, Chinese, and Punjabi.
 Even if you don't have to go (for example, if your case is in Supreme Court), consider attending the course anyway.

 - Meet with a judge or master: If you want to get an order that your spouse doesn't agree with, you might have to meet with a judge before you can have a court hearing.
 In Supreme Court, you must have a Judicial Case Conference before you apply for most types of orders.
 In Provincial Court, judges will often order a Family Case Conference before hearing an application for an order.
 You can also apply for a case conference at any time.
 The judge or master will explore options for settling your case and can make many types of orders.
-He or she may order you to mediation or other services, help you prepare your case for a court hearing (for example, give you a list of information you must provide), or make an order that you both agree to (including interim and even final orders).
+They may order you to mediation or other services, help you prepare your case for a court hearing (for example, give you a list of information you must provide), or make an order that you both agree to (including interim and even final orders).

 See our step-by-step guides on applying for a final order: How to get a final family order if you agree and How to get a final family order if you can't agree.